LittleBoxOfSunshine/ghastlypropositions.github.io/_posts/2023-11-29-minimum-books.md

 ### The Design of Everyday Things

 Design isn't just UX in a web app, it's a general set of tenets for how to make better products.
 Approaching this topic from a non software point of view crystallizes this and builds a foundation in accordance with the theme of my recommendations.
-Moreover, many of the examples are design flaws and enhancements that are derived from postmortems and root cause analysis on failures and accidents.
+Moreover, many of the examples are design flaws and enhancements that were derived from postmortems and root cause analysis on failures and accidents.
+These investigations are general purpose techniques that you'll employ in your career as well.

 *The Design of Everyday Things* isn't just a set of design principles.
 It shows how to think about failures, and how to build better systems.
 We have a natural desire to find the *person* to blame, but Norman encourages you to look deeper.
 When we blame *systems* and *incentives*, not people, we build better systems and create a better working environment that makes work more pleasant and encourages people to contribute and engage honestly.